Party Wall Agreement For Loft Conversion: A Detailed Guide

 What is a party wall?

 A wall is a party wall if it stands astride the boundary of land belonging to two (or more) different owners.
 This definition often applies to adjoining houses like terraced or semi-detached houses.
 A wall is also considered a party wall if it is shared with other owners, as in the case of ceiling and floor of two properties, one below the other.
+A party structure includes any shared walls, floors, or boundaries between properties.

 What is the Party Wall Act 1996?

 The Party Wall Act etc 1996 provides a Building Owner, who wishes to carry out various sorts of work to an existing party wall, with additional rights going beyond ordinary common law rights.
+The property owner must follow specific procedures under the Act to ensure compliance and avoid disputes.

 All the details on party walls and if and when you need a party wall agreement can be found in the Party Wall etc. Act 1996.
 It is meant to prevent and resolve disputes between neighbours when works on adjoining properties are carried out by the owners.
+Party structure notices are formal documents required to inform neighbours about proposed works affecting shared structures, and are a key part of the notification process.

 The Party Wall Act regulates the legal process to inform the affected parties about planned building works that affect shared structures, the timing, the form and the rights and duties of each party involved.